Frequently Asked Questions about Living on Campus

-Each room is furnished with two extra long twin size beds, desks, chairs, dressers, trash can, closet and drawer space, movable or built in desk lamp, and voicemail.
-The room will also have curtains.
+Each room is furnished with two extra long twin size beds, desks, chairs, dressers, trash can, closet and drawer space, movable or built in desk lamp. .
+The room will also have curtains, blinds or shades.
 In the Stateview apartment community, no furniture is provided in the rooms.
 Students will have to bring their own.
 Students who live in Coborn Plaza Apartments will have a full size bed, desk, desk chair, 3 drawer dresser, Living room furniture and high top chairs for the kitchen island.

 All beds have at least one foot of clearance from the bottom of the bed to the floor for added storage space.

-All rooms are provided with curtains in their residence hall room.
+All rooms are provided with curtains, blinds or shades in their residence hall room.

 The majority of our halls do not have air conditioning.
 We encourage students to bring and use fans to their preference.
 The only three residential communities that offer air conditioning are Lawrence Hall, Stateview, and Coborn Plaza Apartments.